 We are subject to income taxes in the United States and in various foreign jurisdictions.
 Domestic and international tax liabilities are subject to the allocation of income among various tax jurisdictions.
 Our effective tax rate could be adversely affected by changes in the mix of earnings among countries with differing statutory tax rates, changes in the valuation allowance of deferred tax assets, or tax laws.
-The amount of income taxes and other taxes are subject to ongoing audits by U.S. federal, state, and local tax authorities and by non-U.S. authorities.
-If these audits result in assessments different from amounts we record, future financial results may include unfavorable tax adjustments.
+We are subject to ongoing audits by U.S. federal, state, and local tax authorities and by non-U.S. authorities.
+If these audits result in assessments different from amounts we recorded, future financial results may include unfavorable tax adjustments.